accole/Sports-Analytics/README.md

   classified correctly (this can be seen in KNN Graphs).
 - KNN graphs before and after classification are plotted in KNN Graphs folder.

+# kmeans_position.py

+- Attempts to model NBA positions by a players' height and weight using KMeans Clustering as Classification.
+- Features used = Height, Weight (2)
+- By using KMeans to classify our data, it only makes sense to use 5 and 3 clusters.
+5 clusters attempts to use KMeans to assign each position in our data to a cluster, but the overlap between intermediary positions FG and CF and our inherently inseperable data does not allow clustering to sucessfully classify our data.
+- Using 5 clusters, we reach test accuracy = 45%
+- Using 3 clusters, we reach test accuracy = 52%
+-

 # parse_csv.py

 - Cleans large CSV files into simple, usable data for knn_position.py modeling.
 - Drops NaNs, converts strings heights to integers, etc.
 - Avoids parsing through CSV files every test run.

 # connect_mysql.py